kristian-lange-tw/JATOS_docs/docs/Write_your_study/Adapt-pre-written-code-to-run-it-in-JATOS.md

       <script src="lib/survey.js"></script>
       ```

-   1. **Absolute paths)** Always use the prefix `/study_assets/` and then the study assets name you specified in your study's properties when you created it.
+   1. **Absolute paths (deprecated))** Always use the prefix `/study_assets/` and then the study assets name you specified in your study's properties when you created it.

       E.g. if you want to load the file 'survey.js' and the study's assets folder is 'my-exp'